-Changes in the legal and regulatory environment, including data privacy, potential climate regulations and changes in taxes and tariffs, could limit our business activities, increase our operating costs, reduce demand for our products or result in litigation.
+Changes in the legal and regulatory environment, including data privacy and protection, and changes in taxes and tariffs, could limit our business activities, increase our operating costs, reduce demand for our products or result in litigation or regulatory action.

 The conduct of our businesses, and the production, distribution, sale, advertising, labeling, safety, transportation and use of many of our products, are subject to various laws and regulations administered by federal, state and local governmental agencies in the United States, as well as to foreign laws and regulations administered by government entities and agencies in countries in which we operate.
-In addition, we operate in an environment in which there are different and potentially conflicting data privacy and data access laws in effect in the various U.S. states and foreign jurisdictions in which we operate and we must understand and comply with each law and standard in each of these jurisdictions while ensuring the data is secure.
-For example, the European Union's General Data Protection Regulation, which became effective in May 2018, the

-California Consumer Privacy Act of 2018, which came into effect on January 1, 2020, and the California Privacy Rights and Enforcement Act, which will become effective on January 1, 2023, collectively impose or will impose new regulatory data privacy standards for which we must comply.
+In addition, we operate in an environment in which there are different and potentially conflicting data privacy and data protection laws in effect in the various U.S. states and foreign jurisdictions in which we operate and we must understand and comply with each law and standard in each of these jurisdictions.
+For example, the European Union's General Data Protection Regulation, which became effective in May 2018, the Brazilian General Data Protection Law, which came into effect in September 2020 and various other privacy and data protection laws that have been passed or are pending in other countries collectively impose or will impose new regulatory data privacy and protection standards for which we must comply.
+Some of the laws allow for significant fines, reaching several percentage points of global corporate revenues or more.
 These laws and regulations may change, sometimes dramatically, as a result of political, economic or social events.
 Changes in laws, regulations or governmental policy and the related interpretations may alter the environment in which we do business and may impact our results or increase our costs or liabilities.
+Additionally, we could be subjected to future liabilities, fines or penalties or the suspension of product production for failing to comply, or being alleged as failing to comply, with various laws and regulations, including environmental regulations.